Information on intonation, string variety and what to look for to get the most out of your strings and guitar.

 Here are two links that have helped me to understand how intonation works and how to account for the compensation needed for each of the different scales you will run into when playing guitars.
 The first page is a rundown on scale length in a general sense.
 The second page is a more informative and interactive map generator for scale lengths and fret locations.

-This photo shows the relationship larger and smaller diameter strings have with the location of the saddle or the positioning of their individual saddles.
-Both plain and wound strings have to play in tune on the same guitar.
+In this photo I want to speak to the relationship similarly constructed string diameters, both larger and smaller, have with the location of the saddle or the positioning of the string sets individual saddles.
+Both plain and wound strings must play in tune on the same guitar.
 The smallest of the like strings is the furthest forward and the largest of like strings will be furthest back, relative to the twelfth fret.
 You can see this here with the wound 3rd string.

 A Martin brand acoustic guitar with the 24.9″ scale.
 Saddle cut for two plain strings and four wound.

 Two plain & four wound strings.
-Notice the resemblance in the saddle lay out to the Martin.
+Are you able to notice a resemblance in the saddle lay out to the Martin?

 The way to lay out the saddle location on a guitar with the 24.9″ scale length.